lathspell37/trackerAppWithReactNative/README.md

-income and outcome tracker app with react rative attached to firebase
+income and outcome tracker app with react native attached to firebase

 ----------------------------------------------------------------------